g-leon/Tagcloud/README.md

 ## Command Line Options
 ```
 -t  Number of seconds until the stream is closed (default is 5).
--n  Size of the tagcloud that contains most frequent N words
+-n  Size of the tagcloud that contains most frequent N words.
+    Rest of the words will be aggregated in the "other" object of the json output.
     (default is 0 - words are printed in random order).
-    Rest of the words will be aggregated in the "other" object of the json output.
 -r  Use Redis to store and count the frequency of the words.
     Must have a Redis server started listening on the default port (6379).
 -f  Print output to file in addition to terminal.